 Term Description Grades Fresh No visible sign of rock material weathering; perhaps slight discolouration on major discontinuity surfaces.
 0 Slightly weathered Discolouration indicates weathering of rock material and discontinuity surfaces.
 1 Moderately weathered Less than half of the rock material is decomposed or disintegrated.
 Fresh or discoloured rock is present either as a continuous framework or as core stones.
 2 Highly weathered More than half of the rock material is decomposed or disintegrated.
 Fresh or discoloured rock is present either as a continuous framework or as core stones.
-3 Completely weathered , All rock material is converted to soil.
+3 Completely weathered All rock material is decomposed and/or disintegrated to soil.
+The original mass structure is still largely intact.
+4 Residual soil All rock material is converted to soil.
 The mass structure and material fabric are destroyed.
 There is a large change in volume, but the soils have not been significantly transported.
 5 xii.
 Rock mass permeability

-In addition to the description of the soils and rocks and their associated depth, ground water should be noted in terms of both where it was struck and changes over time.
-Any unusual colouration or odours of any of the soils encountered during the investigation should be recorded.
+In addition to the description of the soils and rocks and their associated depth, groundwater should be noted both in terms of where it was struck and changes over time.
+Any unusual colouration or odours to any of the soils encountered during the investigation should be recorded.

-It should be noted that lateral and vertical changes can occur between exploratory points, and care is needed when extrapolation is used.
-This is particularly true of the 'made ground', which, by its nature, can be highly variable in its physical and chemical composition.
+It should be noted that lateral and vertical changes can occur between exploratory points and care is needed when extrapolation is used.
+This is particularly true of the 'made ground' which, by its nature, can be very variable in its physical and chemical composition.

-Appendix C

-Laboratory testing
+Appendix C Laboratory testing